Mirzamohammad22/shopping-cart-api/README.md

     ```
     cd shopping-cart-api
     ```
- -  Use the following command to start the required containers.
-To run the application in `production` mode, update the `NODE_ENV` value in the `docker-compose.yaml` file.
+ -  Use the following command to build and start the required containers.
+To run the application in `production` mode, update the `NODE_ENV` and `command` values for `app` in the `docker-compose.yaml` file.
     ```
     make start_app
     ```